 - 1993 to present: Czech Republic

 I quickly discovered that my ancestors were indeed Bohemian (not bohemian) and that Bohemia, now a significant region of the Czech Republic, has a long, rich, and tumultuous history.
 Bohemia was one of the leading and most enlightened countries of the European continent far before any other of the Western European nations knew much of anything about enlightenment.
 They were centuries ahead of all of Europe in their educational system, cultural development, and political, religious, and economic freedoms.
-After the Thirty-Years War, it changed to a nation enslaved by a neighbor State and nearly destroyed for their beliefs.
+Unfortunately there also existed a lot of animosity towards the beliefs and freedoms enjoyed by the Bohemian people, especially by the Roman Catholic Church and the Habsburg Empire.
+Shortly after the judicial murder of Jan Hus (he was burned at the stake for being a heretic) his followers, the Hussites, were set upon following the issuance of a Papal Bull by Pope Martin V. Thus began three, yes three, Crusades by the Catholic Church with the express mission of destroying all Hussites.
+These Crusades are most often referred to as the Hussite Wars and lasted from 1420 to 1434.
+After a short period of peace following the failed Catholic crusades, came the Battle of White Mountain and The Thirty-Years War.
+This war devastated Bohemia and her peoples, it changed it into a nation enslaved by a neighbor State and nearly destroyed her simply for her beliefs.
+Then followed what is called doba temna or Dark Age when for 150 years the Catholic church sought to eradicate all vestiges of Czech identity.
 I suggest you read about such early Bohemian historical figures as St. Wenceslas, St. Procopius, Karel Havliček, and of course, Jan Hus.
 As I personally dug deeper and began to learn more about the Thirty-Years War, which in history class I had only been taught to memorize the start and end dates I was shocked to learn of the devastation rained down upon Bohemia.
 I learned about the Counter-Reformation.
 I learned about the uprising of 1848 and the Battle of White Mountain.
 My spirit sank as I learned of the reprisals and the attempts to exterminate Bohemia and her people.
 However, best of all, I began to understand my ancestors, my personal history, and the foundations for many of their beliefs that were handed down to me for my life generations later, especially since my ancestors were ardent Freethinkers.

 I am sure you wonder why might our ancestors may have left Bohemia.
 In my case, I knew my family legend of the onus of military service (conscription for a ten year term) to a foreign master of the Austro-Hungarian Empire and the Habsburgs.
 I also knew of their persecution because of their Freethinking ideals.